 Other Dental Products

 Many people also wonder if dental products affect breastfeeding babies in any way.
-Antiseptic mouthwashes have virtually zero absorption so there is no risk associated with its usage.
-If you are looking to whiten your teeth, the peroxide compound is absorbed into your tissues and then destroyed.
+Antiseptic mouthwashes have virtually zero absorption, so there's no risk associated with its usage.
+If you're looking to whiten your teeth, the peroxide compound is absorbed into your tissues and then destroyed.
 None of that ever reaches to your milk.

 While it’s true that breastfeeding and dental work are almost always compatible, it's also important that our dentist in Novi knows you're nursing.
 Keep in mind that you also have the right to refuse any treatment or dental procedure you wish if you feel uncomfortable.
 If it isn’t an emergency, you could postpone the treatment for a time when you can prepare some extra milk for your baby.